Kong/cloud-migration-journey/README.md

 ### Getting Started

 Once the prerequisites have been met, you can start using this project.
+One each make step of has been completed, navigate to the respective `Explore` documentation to follow through each deep dive.

 From your shell: